AdamDynamic/xero-reporting/README.md

 Outputs a .csv file of the consolidated income statement to folder called `fin-data-output`.
 By default the file is created in the directory the `main.py` file resides in (in a sub-folder called `fin-data-output` which the script will create automatically if it doesn't already exist).

 The user can specify the output file using the `--folder=/user/specified/filepath/here` flag.

+## Master Data

+To use the repo the user must define certain master data for the user company that Xero data is then mapped against.
+The purpose of re-mapping the Xero data is to accommodate instances where financial data must be mapped against a standard internal master data already in use within the company, or where data must be compared against non-Xero data and a common set of master data is used to facilitate this.

 ## Cost Centre Hierarchy